 Most credit cards have variable interest rates, and the rates may go up or down along with the prime rate.

 Your credit card interest rate, as well as the rate on installment loans, is calculated as a percentage of the account balance and then is annualized to determine the annual percentage rate (APR).

-The average credit card interest rate stands in stark contrast to the federal funds rate and prime rate, and is currently at 16.22% APR, according to CreditCards.com’s weekly rates survey.
+The average credit card interest rate stands in stark contrast to the federal funds rate and prime rate, and is currently north of 16.50% APR, according to CreditCards.com’s weekly rates survey.